gaikwad-kunal/SSDLC/README.md

 ### Integrate Security checks into jenkins pipeline

-To implement devsecops pipeline we are using java based vulnerable WebGoat application.
+To implement SSDLC pipeline we are using java based vulnerable WebGoat application.
 We are injectiong following security checks into jenkins pipeline.

-  * Pre-commit hooks
   * Secret Scanning
   * SCA (Source composition analysis)
   * SAST (Static Application Security Testing)